-- Knead dough into ball and roll onto a floured surface 1/4 inch thick and cut with the cookie cutter of your choice.
+- Knead dough into a ball and roll onto a floured surface 1/4 inch thick, and cut with the cookie cutter of your choice.

-- Use a fork poke holes in the tops of the biscuits to prevent then from puffing up.
+- Use a fork to poke holes in the tops of the biscuits to prevent them from puffing up.

 - Place on your prepared cookie sheet and bake for 10 minutes.